RTLCores/rtlcores.github.com/index.md

 - Show detailed design patterns for common logic.
 - Make it available to everyone.

-Most books try to teach Verilog the language, which has many non-synthesisable constructs.
+Most books try to teach Verilog the language, which has many non-synthesizable constructs.
 We want to teach the art of building hardware using Verilog as the means to describe that hardware.